-(19CS0506) DATABASE MANAGEMENT SYSTEMS
+(19CS0506) DATABASE MANAGEMENT SYSTEMS (Common to CSE & CSIT)

 - 1. Explain the different issues involved in the design and implementation of a database system. - 2.
 Illustrate the physical and logical database designs, database modelling, relational, hierarchical, and network models - 3.
 Explain data manipulation language to query, update, and manage a database - 4.
 Build a simple database system and demonstrate competence with the fundamental tasks involved with modeling, designing, and implementing a DBMS.